-Settlement is expected to occur no later than the last business day of the month in which the issue date of the Mega certificates occurs.
-Settlement on fixed-rate Mega certificates may occur beginning one business day following the release of monthly factors for the underlying trust assets, which are typically released on or about the 4th business day of the month in which the Mega certificates are issued.
-Settlement on adjustable-rate Mega certificates may occur beginning on or about the 12th business day of the month in which the Mega certificates are issued.
+Mega certificates must be issued in minimum denominations of \$1,000 with additional increments of \$1.
+Settlement is expected to occur no later than the last business day of the month in which the Mega certificates are issued.
+Settlement on fixed-rate Mega certificates may occur beginning one business day following the release of monthly factors for the underlying securities, which are typically released on or about the 4th business day of the month in which the Mega certificates are issued.
+Settlement on Mega certificates ("ARM Mega certificates") backed by adjustable-rate underlying securities may occur beginning on or about the 10th business day of the month in which the Mega certificates are issued.